dave14305/FlexQoS/README.md

 ``` /usr/sbin/curl "https://raw.githubusercontent.com/dave14305/FlexQoS/master/flexqos.sh" -o /jffs/addons/flexqos/flexqos.sh --create-dirs && chmod +x /jffs/addons/flexqos/flexqos.sh && sh /jffs/addons/flexqos/flexqos.sh -install ```

+If you are migrating from FreshJR_QOS, your existing rules will be converted to the new FlexQoS format, and a backup of your FreshJR_QOS settings will be saved in /jffs/addons/flexqos/restore_freshjr_nvram.sh.

+If you are reinstalling FlexQoS and a previous backup file is found at /jffs/addons/flexqos/restore_flexqos_settings.sh you will be prompted to restore the previous settings.

+After installation, you will be prompted to restart QoS to enable the FlexQoS features.

 ## Basic Usage

 The FlexQoS tab is located next to the original Classification tab in the Adaptive QoS section of the router GUI.